 Duolingo does appear to be a good investment due to the growth in digital learning, strong management and optionality, which should allow it to expand.
 However, at MyWallSt, we prefer to wait to view at least two quarterly reports before investing due to the hype and volatility surrounding IPOs.

-If you want to stay ahead of the curve and invest in growing industries and settled companies, MyWallSt’s got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
-Simply click here for a free trial today.
+If you want to stay ahead of the curve and invest in growing industries and settled companies, MyWallSt's got you covered with a shortlist of market-beating stocks, so you too can accumulate long-term wealth.
+Simply click here for free access today.

 When did Duolingo go public?